Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/hereford-zone-stampede.typ

 = Individual Reflections
 == Ajibola
-- I am a bit dissapointed with the performance of the drivetrain during this tournament.
+- I am a bit disappointed with the performance of the drivetrain during this tournament.
 The problems with the drivetrain did not show up during our testing, so we need to start performing more scrutinous tests.
 - We also need to spend more time before tournaments practicing match loading and auton.
 Better time management might help with this.

 == Ishika